 What is PERC?

-In short, PERC, the Puna Emergency Radio Club, is An Amateur Radio Club created to interface the ham community through local, state, and Federal agencies to enhance support for Emergency Communications and Community Resiliency.
-To support the local ham community with fellowship, group activities, amateur radio interests, education, support for first responders including: CERT, Neighborhood Watch, VFD, and other stakeholders in public safety and emergency communications.
+In short, PERC, the Puna Emergency Radio Club, is An Amateur Radio Club created to enhance support for Emergency Communications and Community Resiliency.
+To support the local ham community with fellowship, group activities, amateur radio interests, education, and preparednes in public safety and emergency communications.

 PERC is made up of your neighbors.
 PERC is 100% PRIVATELY FUNDED and TOTALLY NONPOLITICAL!.